yukiarrr/SSBird/README.md

 1. In Spreadsheet, create a sheet to overwrite the data separately from the sheet you want to reflect (please write a column in the sheet for overwriting)
 2. Please write only the data you want to overwrite in the sheet you want to overwrite
 3. Select the sheet you want to reflect in the "Target Sheet"
-4. Select the sheet describing the data to be overwritten in "Overlay Sheets" (multiple selections are possible, and the data will be overwritten in the order of selection)
+4. Select the sheet describing the data to be overwritten in "Merge Sheets" (multiple selections are possible, and the data will be overwritten in the order of selection)
 5. press "Apply"
 6. if "Success 🎉" comes up, it's a success!